 This class is a great choice for any beginning or advanced baker looking to build up their baking skills and recipe box.
 We'll teach you the key techniques for working with a yeasted dough, creating a butter-laminated dough (layering the dough with butter and folding it over), filling the croissants, proofing them properly to achieve the right texture inside, and finally, baking them to a rich golden brown.
 When you smell the sweet aroma and taste the buttery flavor of your croissants fresh from the oven, you'll be so happy that you made the investment in making them from scratch.

-We'll make our butter croissant recipe from start to finish, giving you the option, as well, to fill your croissants with both our rich almond frangipane spread (we'll give you the recipe for that, too) and bars of intense dark chocolate imported to us in Ann Arbor from renowned French chocolatier Michel Cluizel, before baking them all to perfection.
+We'll make our butter croissant recipe from start to finish, giving you the option, as well, to fill your croissants with both our rich almond frangipane spread (we'll give you the recipe for that, too) and Nicaraguan bean-to-bar dark chocolate from French Broad Chocolate in Asheville, NC, before baking them all to perfection.
 There are few more sublime things in our book than enjoying a freshly-baked croissant that is still a little warm.
 We can’t wait for you to try it.
 It’s going to be life-changing.
 And we know where you can get a good cup of coffee to go with it, for the full effect.

-For some storied history on the French croissant, head to our blog and read, "From Kipferl to Croissant: A Brief History."
+For some storied history of the French croissant, head to our blog and read, "From Kipferl to Croissant: A Brief History."

 You'll leave the BAKE! class with our recipes, the knowledge to recreate them at home, and the croissants you made in class.

-(You may want to bring a cooler and ice pack to class with you for storing your bake-at-home croissant dough on the ride home if you are traveling more than an hour to attend.
-That way it will stay chilled and not begin to rise on your trip home.)
+In-Person: We'll end class with a tasting of warm croissants and you'll go home with croissant dough to bake later, as well as some great coupons.
+You may want to bring a cooler and ice pack to class with you for storing your bake-at-home croissant dough on the ride home if you are traveling more than an hour to attend.

-* Please note, the virtual class takes place over two consecutive days.
-On Day One we will make our yeasted, butter-laminated croissant dough, before refrigerating it overnight; and go over filling options, including how to make our almond frangipane.
-On Day Two we will roll, fill, and shape our croissants, followed by some downtime for proofing; and then bake them.
+Virtual (2-day): On Day 1 we will make our yeasted, butter-laminated croissant dough, before refrigerating it overnight; and go over filling options, including how to make our almond frangipane.
+On Day 2 we will roll, fill, and shape our croissants, followed by some downtime for proofing; and then bake them.

 WHAT OUR GUESTS HAVE TO SAY ABOUT THE CLASS: